-Processor Register File Size
+Processor Register File Size Processor Register File Size

-Samsung ARM7 15
+Samsung ARM7 15 $\operatorname{SparcLite}$ 32

-SparcLite 32

-PA-RISC HP 16 + 16

-Power PC 403GA 32
+PA-RISC HP 16+16 Power PC 403GA 32

-Hitachi SH-II 16

-Coldfire 5102 16
+Hitachi SH-II 16 Coldfire 5102 16

-Embedded Pentium 8

-MIPS Jade 32
+Embedded Pentium .
+8 MIPS Jade 32

 Sandcraft SR-1-GX 32

-Table 3: Integer Register File Sizes in Current Embedded CPU's techniques used in general microprocessors migrate to embedded systems with a couple of years time lag.
+Usually, the current methods and techniques used in general microprocessors migrate to embedded systems with a couple of years time lag.
 We believe that the integer register file sizes will follow the same trend.
-Therefore, we project the embedded CPU integer register file size to grow to 64, 128 and 256.
+Therefore, we project the embedded CPU integer register file size to grow to 64, 128 and maybe 256.
 We extended our analysis by modifying Machsuif to output code for larger register file sizes.
-The results are shown in Figure 5.
+The results are shown in Figure 4.
 Note that for large register file sizes all the register spills are eliminated, the only remaining scalar memory operations are register promotion related; this is the reason for the flattening out of the scalar memory accesses.
 The implication is that, as far as scalars in media applications are concerned, increasing the register file size will not bring any additional benefits.
 This is especially true for register file sizes larger than 64.
-Thus, we experimentally establish what has been an industry insight with general-purpose CPUs [4].
+Thus, we experimentally establish what has been an industry insight with general-purpose CPUs [5].
 This provides a guidance to the designers of future embedded/multimedia CPUs: the number of integer general-purpose registers should be at most 64, the additional chip real estate could be devoted to other functional units (e.g., caches) that offer better incremental performance.

-Figure 4: Number of Scalar Memory Accesses With Register File Size
+Fig. 3.
+Number of Scalar Memory Accesses With Register File Size

-Figure 5: Percentage of Scalar Memory Accesses for Extended Register File Size
+Fig. 4.
+Percentage of Scalar Memory Accesses for Extended Register File Size

-Our analysis also includes a crossarchitectural comparison as seen in Figure 6.
+Our analysis also includes a cross-architectural comparison as seen in Figure 5.
 We used an Intel X86-family targeted version of Simplescalar for this analysis.
-The 8 register X86 has significantly more scalar memory accesses than the 32 register Alpha.
+The 8-register X86 has significantly more scalar memory accesses than the 32-register Alpha.
 This is due to Machsuif's register allocator, Raga.
 Raga is based on a graph coloring heuristic and as argued in [1], register allocation based on graph coloring is sensitive to the number of registers, in particular when the number of available registers is low.
 Here, we experimentally verify this argument.
 Therefore, compiler designers for embedded CPUs, which typically have fewer registers, should develop new register allocation heuristics.
 Work in this direction has already started [1].
 We also comment on an important property leading to a dual conclusion.
 Sometimes, increasing the register file size can increase scalar memory accesses.
 This may seem counterintuitive at first.
-However, consider Figure 7 for the MPEG benchmark.
+However, consider Figure 6 for the MPEG benchmark.
 As the register size is increased from 28 to 32, the number of scalar memory accesses actually increases.
-This is due to Raga, which uses a graph-coloring heuristic to assign registers since the problem is NP-complete.
+This is due to the graph-coloring heuristic used in Raga to assign registers.
 The use of this heuristic creates a phenomenon similar to the Belady anomaly in paging [3].
-The conclusion that can be drawn: embeddedCPU designers should be aware of the characteristics of their target compiler in choosing their design point.

-mary, the above experiments show that the compiler/architecture coupling in embedded systems is stronger than previously assumed and should be considered at the design phase.
+The conclusion that can be drawn: embedded CPU designers should be aware of the characteristics of their target compiler in choosing their design point.
+In summary, the above experiments show that the compiler/architecture coupling in embedded systems is stronger than previously assumed and should be considered at the design phase.